MuhammadBilal848/Chat-Bot-/README.md

-# Chat-Bot-
+# Chat Bot Using NLTK
-Contains a chatbot that has been trained on small dataset.
+Contains a chatbot that has been trained on a small dataset.